ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse-manager-view.md

 These are just examples provided for convenience.
 Users can define and apply their own calculated attributes according to their operational needs.

-You can see how By Progress attributes are created here: [Execution status for warehouse orders](../../../../advanced/calculated-attributes/examples/execution-status-for-warehouse-orders.md)
+You can see how **Fulfilled Quantity** and **Remaining Quantity** are created here: [Fulfilled and remaining quantity attributes](#)
-You can see how By Direction attribute is created here: [Execution status for warehouse orders](../../../../advanced/calculated-attributes/examples/requisition-type.md)
+You can see how **Fulfillment Status** is created here: [Fulfillment status attribute](#)

 ### 2. Web Panels (Right Pane)

 There are four Web View panels, configured to load documents in Single Record form via dynamic URLs.
-The content in these panels is automatically synchronized with the selection in the navigator on the left.
-When a Warehouse Order is selected, each panel displays information relevant to that specific order.
+Three of them are automatically synchronized with the selection in the navigator on the left — when a Warehouse Order is selected, each panel displays information related to that specific order.
+The fourth panel embeds the same navigator again and is used for assigning orders directly from within the view.

+---

 ## Web Panel 1: Warehouse Order Details